Fab-T/gke-binary-auth-demo/README-QWIKLABS.md

 #### Denying Images Except From Whitelisted Container Registries

-Let's say that we actually want to allow *just* that nginx container to run.
+Let's say that we actually want to allow *just* that nginx container registry to run.
 The quickest step to enable this is to *whitelist* the registry that it comes from.
 To do this, edit the Binary Authorization Policy and add a new image path entry.
 The image below shows an example path, but you will want to use the output of the following command as your image path instead:

 ```console
 echo "gcr.io/${PROJECT_ID}/nginx*"